Psychological Thriller · Limited Series · Chicago

 Form-forward, never alienating.

-Found footage, therapy tapes, police interviews, vlogs, and live podcasts layer together, but always in service of a clean, addictive central mystery: what really happened on that rooftop?
+Found footage, therapy tapes, police interviews, vlogs, and live podcasts layer together— always in service of a clean, addictive mystery: what really happened on that rooftop, and who owns that story.

 Specific voice, wide audience.